Wave Height Calculator — Kilometers

 Tips for accuracy

-- Confirm that the units you enter match your chart, GPS, or instrument readout before relying on the Wave Height Calculator.
+- Match input units to your chart, GPS, or instrument before trusting the Wave Height Calculator.

 Practical examples